OWASP/owasp-summit-2017/Working-Sessions/Threat-Model/Threat-Modeling-by-Feature-and-Layer.md

 **Threats**

-- Unauthorised access to the invoice service
+- (E) Unauthorised access to the invoice service
-- Page is obfuscated
+- (I) Page is obfuscated, but a determined attacker can easily find it
-- Discouragement of business sensitive data (Prices, Quantities)
+- (I) Disclosure of business sensitive data (Prices, Quantities)
-- Discouragement of user sensitive data
+- (I) Disclosure of user sensitive data (PII)
-- Audit trail of the invoice
+- (R) Audit trail of the invoice
-- Manipulation of invoice data
+- (T) Manipulation of invoice data
-- Logging of read access
+- (R) Logging of read access
-- Screen scraping
+- (I) Screen scraping (grab large volume of data)

 **Assumptions**